jgreener64/ProteinEnsembles.jl/paper_results/allosteric_dataset.md

     where the tolerance weight is that suggested in the previous step and `pocket_points.pdb` is from step 4.

-7. For each protein view the `predictions.txt` output file to get the order of allosteric pocket predictions.
+7. For each protein view the `predictions.tsv` output file to get the order of allosteric pocket predictions.